 The key principles proposed by this solution variant are:

-- A new QoS flow is proposed to be supported in 6G which is defined by flexible/adaptable QoS requirements.
+- A new type of configuration for a QoS flow is proposed to be supported in 6G which is defined by dynamic QoS requirements.

-- Multiple QoS Profiles (or range of QoS parameter(s)) are provided to the 6G RAN for the new QoS Flow.
+- Multiple QoS Profiles, or range of values for QoS parameter(s) are provided to the 6G RAN and optionally to the UE for this QoS Flow.

-- The 6G RAN adjusts the QoS taking into account network conditions or the application traffic characteristics
+- The 6G RAN adjusts the QoS based on network condition and/or the input from the UE and/or the UPF.

-6.5.5.1 Description
+6.5.4.1 Description